 First, we look at the track in the x-y plane.
-This is given in Figure 131.
+This is given in Figure 133.
 All we require is hits in two GEM detectors.
-The one closest to the target is labeled GEM_i and the other is GEM_j .
+The one closest to the target is labeled GEM $i$ and the other is GEM $j$.
 Since the beam is small (300 μ m by 250 μ m), it provides a third point which is sufficient to determine the radius of curvature ρ of the helix.
 The transverse momentum of the electron is then κ/ρ , where κ is a constant proportional to the magnetic field.
-The transverse distance between the beam and the first GEM is R and between the two GEM's is R. The angle between the line segments R and R is R is R in the diagram, we have where the approximation is for small angles.
+The transverse distance between the beam and the first GEM is R and between the two GEM's is R. The angle between the line segments R and R0 is R1.
+From the diagram, we have where the approximation is for small angles.
 Since and $(\psi + \delta)/2$ is measured, Eq.
 24 can be evaluated exactly.